 12. Everyone has a voice, so speak up.

-With a startup, there’s not as much corporate hierarchy to get your voice heard.
-If you have a good idea yet you’re a new hire, you’re more likely to be heard when the company’s small rather than large.
+With a startup, there’s not as much of a corporate hierarchy to navigate in order to get your voice heard.
+If you have a good idea but you’re a new hire, you’re more likely to be heard when the company’s small rather than large.

 —Kenny Nguyen, Big Fish Presentations